Wagademy/agent-camp/Lesson 3/README.md

-# Lesson 03: Deep Dive into LLMs
+# Lesson 03: Deep Dive into LLMs and Introduction to Decentralized Computing

 In this lesson, we will dive deeper into the capabilities of LLMs and how to use them to build more complex applications.
 We are going to study more of what is happening behind the scenes of the LLMs and how to avoid their common pitfalls.

-In this lesson we are going to cover an overview about Machine Learning and how the GPT models can perform tasks like reasoning, planning, and more using the LLM's capabilities.
+We are going to cover important aspects of the GPTs components, and how the _Transformers_ play a crucial role in the GPTs architecture.

-We are going to cover important aspects of the GPTs architectures, learning how to handle context limitations and how to use the prompt engineering to improve the results.
+In this lesson we will see the pros and cons of using online API providers for AI Inference, and w will cover how to run local models in your own hardware using some helpful tools like Ollama and GPT4All.

-By the end of the lesson we will cover how to run local models in your own hardware using some helpful tools like Ollama and GPT4All.
+By the end we are going to see how decentralized computing may solve some real problems of the AI industry, and how we can use it to build more reliable and scalable applications.

 ## Prerequisites